Investing

 ¹Tax Efficient Review, April 2021

-A reminder about Business Property Relief
+A reminder about Business Relief

-A reminder about Business Property Relief
+A reminder about Business Relief

-BPR is an established form of tax relief that gives people an incentive to invest their money into trading businesses.
+BR is an established form of tax relief that gives people an incentive to invest their money into trading businesses.
 It was introduced by the government in 1976 as a way to ensure that inheritance tax wasn’t paid on small businesses when they passed between the generations.
-Shares in a BPR-qualifying business can be left to beneficiaries free from inheritance tax, provided they have been owned for at least two years at the time of death.
+Shares in a BR-qualifying business can be left to beneficiaries free from inheritance tax, provided they have been owned for at least two years at the time of death.

 Identifying clients to talk to about estate planning